Digital Marketing Review Strategy

 One last thing about reviews: don’t ever, under any circumstances, forge them.
 Don’t deliberately whitewash a curated list of only the most perfect, rave reviews, and don’t ever pay for false ones.

 It ruins your credibility and your reputation, and your customers will see through it.
-Even if your business is absolutely perfect, there will always be someone who just refuses to give perfect reviews, or who was entirely in the wrong but exacted vengeance on Yelp.
+Even if your business is absolutely perfect, there will always be someone who just refuses to give perfect reviews or who was entirely in the wrong but exacted vengeance on Yelp.
 No business is safe from retaliatory, unjust, misinformed, or polemic reviews, so if your business pretends to be immune, you’ll stand out like a sore thumb.
 And as for stuffing your page with fake reviews, they’re just as obvious.
-Inorganic reviews use almost clinically perfect language, or name-drop certain products with Stepford precision.
+Inorganic reviews use almost perfect language or name-drop specific products with Stepford precision.

 And even if it’s a perfect ruse, too many good reviews can still hurt your business.

 The Harvard Business Review ran a study: what’s the impact of glowing reviews on consumer buying habits?
 They found that, while glowing reviews did increase the purchase probability for a given item, that inflation correlated with an even increase (not a proportional one; an even match) in returns.
-Returns don’t exactly zero-out, either.
-The cost of processing the return means that any product returned, and resold, will be sold at a loss.
-Basically, by setting the bar unreasonably high with rave reviews, customers ended up undersatisfied by even a perfectly good product.
+Returns don’t exactly zero out, either.
+The cost of processing the return means that any returned and resold product will be sold at a loss.
+Basically, by setting the bar unreasonably high with rave reviews, customers ended up unsatisfied by even a perfectly good product.